anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Matthew 4.18-22** has Jesus calling two pairs of brothers as his first followers: Simon Peter and Andrew, followed by James and John.
 To the first pair, Jesus says, 'Follow me, and I will make you fish for people.'

 ## Stephen, Deacon, First Martyr (26 December)

+According to rule 6 at the top of the [lectionary](https://www.churchofengland.org/prayer-and-worship/worship-texts-and-resources/common-worship/churchs-year/lectionary#p539a),

+> If there are only two readings at the principal service on ... the Festivals of ...
+Stephen, the reading from the Acts of the Apostles must always be used.

 * **2 Chronicles 24.20-22** is about the stoning of Zechariah (who said as he was dying, 'May the Lord see and avenge!').
 * (See below for the alternative, **Acts 7.51-60**.)